Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - **Features**: Selective timeframe subscriptions, intelligent caching, Bid/Ask parallel OHLC fields

 Note on closed-bar guarantees:
-- The server emits an `is_closed=true` OHLC bar at every timeframe boundary, including quiet 1‑minute windows with zero ticks.
+- The server emits an `is_closed=true` OHLC bar at every timeframe boundary (checked at ~100 ms resolution), including quiet 1‑minute windows with zero ticks.
 This removes client-side heuristics and eliminates RSI drift between live streaming and initial snapshots.

 Tick push payloads to clients remain a list of ticks.
 Internally, for alert checks, ticks are converted to a map keyed by symbol for consistency across services.
 Connected discovery message now includes Bid/Ask capabilities and schema: